8ehrad/funding-application-validation/README.md

 ## Output
 The solution generates:
-1. **Confidence Scores**: Indicating the reliability of the matches for each verification point.
+1. **Confidence Scores**: Indicating an average of the scores across all verification criteria, providing a general assessment of how well the applicant's claims match the provided documents.
 2. **Guidance for Assessors**: Highlighting potential mismatches or discrepancies to assist in identifying pain points quickly.

 ## Purpose